jucian0/createform/README.md

 yarn test
 ```

+## Description

+Forms are an important part of web applications, and with react it's possible to create greats forms,
+react hooks are a game-changer when we think about forms, with hooks is very simple to create forms, and you can go on without libraries.
+But when we wanna complex forms with many validations and complex objects with several layer and properties is appropriate to use a library form to manager the state of inputs and its validations.
+For this reason, there is useForm, with useForm we can make greats forms and complex validations with less line code.

-React data forms provide a way to create complex forms easily, react data forms provide a hook called `userForm`, this hook returns an object of values ​​in the same shape that it receives, this is possible using dot notation.
-Therefore, it does not matter if the object is complex or has many properties or array, the result is the same.
+UseForm provides a way to create complex forms easily, this hook returns an object of values ​​in the same shape that it receives, this is possible using dot notation.
+Therefore,
+it does not matter if the object is complex or has many properties or array,
+the result is the same.
+This process turns very easily to create forms from an object with several layers,
+the same layers and properties are replicated in the final object,
+this approach prevents you to type more code to convert an object from form to backend object type.
 The same process is realized with errors object and touched object.

 ## Usage